 Strategies are being implemented with fidelity.
-We are using NEWSELA, performance tasks, iReady, USA Test Prep and FAIR to monitor student progress.
+We are using Achieve3000, performance tasks, iReady, USA Test Prep, online Canvas reading course, SEL strategies and using FAIR to monitor student progress.
 Best practices are shared in PLCs with a focus on proven instructional strategies.
 Also, in PLCs teachers engage in collaborative discussions regarding student learning gaps, CFA's, analyzing data and lesson planning.

-- 4. What are your benchmarks for success? - A. How will you progress towards your goal impact student achievement? - B. What is your desired state? - C. What gaps exist between your current state and your desired state?
+4. What are your benchmarks for success?

+- A. How will you progress towards your goal impact student achievement? - B. What is your desired state? - C. What gaps exist between your current state and your desired state?

-We will continue to focus on student data, targeted interventions, standards aligned lesson planning and professional development to improve our practices.
+planning, and professional development to improve our practices.